Economy of Bahrain: History

-Bahrain has initiated a series of labour reforms under Minister of Labour Majeed Al Alawi to bring the labour market into line with international standards.
+Bahrain has initiated a series of labor reforms under Minister of Labor Majeed Al Alawi to bring the labor market in line with international standards.

+In October 2008, King Hamad bin Isa Al Khalifa announced a comprehensive economic development roadmap known as Economic Vision 2030 that aims to transition Bahrain from oil-based economy to a diversified economy that significantly elevates the living standards of all its citizens.

-In 2009, it was announced that the Bahraini Government would be developing land next door to the Bahrain International Circuit.
-The project being managed by @Bahrain is a mix of facilities including an exhibition and convention facility, a choice of hotel accommodations ranging from mid-market to luxury, a multi-purpose indoor arena, an automotive club and engineering facility, retail and leisure establishments, a tech-tainment (technology interacting with entertainment) centre, a research institute, a technology park and a focus on education and training. @Bahrain is part of the Mumtalakat group of companies and will dedicate more than 1 million square meters of business, entertainment and educational space with a value in excess of $2bn (BD 850 million), making it one of the largest investment projects to take place in Bahrain in the past five years.
+In 2009, it was announced that the Bahraini Government would be developing land next to the Bahrain International Circuit.
+The project has been titled @bahrain. @bahrain is part of the Mumtalakat group of companies and will dedicate more than 1 million square meters to business, entertainment, and educational services, with a value in excess of $2bn (BD 850 million).

-In July 2023, Bahrain's national origin exports decreased by 23%, valued at BD323 million, while imports fell by 6% to BD441 million, resulting in a trade deficit of BD68 million, according to the Information & eGovernment Authority (iGA) report.
+In July 2023, Bahrain's national origin exports decreased by 23%, valued at BD323 million, while imports fell by 6% to BD441 million, resulting in a trade deficit of BD68 million, according to the Information & Government Authority (iGA) report.

-Overall during 2023, Bahrain's GDP grew by 2.45%, with the non-oil sector showing a robust increase of 4.48%, indicating the country's successful efforts towards economic diversification.
-The Bahrain Economic Development Board played a crucial role in enhancing Bahrain's investment climate, actively facilitating the entry of international investors and expanding the sectors open to 100% foreign ownership, including significant initiatives in the oil and gas sectors under certain conditions.
+Overall, during 2023, Bahrain's GDP grew by 2.45%, with the non-oil sector increasing by 4.48%.

-Macro-economic trend
+Macro-economic statistics

 This is a chart of the trend of gross domestic product of Bahrain at market prices estimated by the International Monetary Fund, with figures in millions of Bahraini Dinars.